 Before going further with the different types of locators available in Selenium, let's first see, how to get the different attributes of an element which are used in the locators.

-Using Firebug or Developer Tool
+Using Developer Tool

 Steps for finding element's HTML attributes-